HArt11/taskmanager/README.md

 ## Wireframes
 ***
-I wanted the game to appear the same on all devices, two page wireframes as below for home page

 - [Home Page Wireframe](taskmanager/static/wireframes/wf2.jpg)
 <br>
 * The simple hand drawn wireframe for the website layout.
 Very similar to the task manager walkthrough from Code Institute